zoisite-rb/zoisite-rb/guides/source/engines.md

 Engines are also closely related to plugins.
 The two share a common `lib` directory structure, and are both generated using the `rails plugin new` generator.
-The difference is that an engine is considered a "full plugin" by Rails (as indicated by the `--full` option that's passed to the generator command).
+The difference is that an engine is considered a "full plugin" by Zoisite (as indicated by the `--full` option that's passed to the generator command).
 We'll actually be using the `--mountable` option here, which includes all the features of `--full`, and then some.
 This guide will refer to these "full plugins" simply as "engines" throughout.
 An engine **can** be a plugin,